institutional access

 Stefan Frei Taken Off Field in Ambulance as Sounders and Crew Play to 1-1 Tie

-• Seattle coach Brian Schmetzer said Frei was alert and moving his fingers as he left the field, adding, "I don't want to downplay it," while Columbus coach Wilfried Nancy noted the referee should have stopped the game.
+• Sounders coach Brian Schmetzer said Frei was alert and moving his fingers as he left the field, adding, "I don't want to downplay it" but confirmed there was no paralysis.

 Insights by Ground AI